CangaRouter/ExGas/docs/DesignDocument.md

 The Converter Package contains all the Converter classes of the project.

-For each Entity class, a Converter class is created (in a 1:1 mapping) to allow conversion from Entity class to DTO class and viceversa.
+For each Entity class, a Converter class is created (in a 1:1 mapping) to allow conversion from Entity class to Dto class and viceversa.

 For Spring to be able to map the association at runtime, the Converter class associated to class "XClass" has to be exactly named "XClassConverter".